 New students may make an appointment with a Counselor after completing Assessment, Orientation and Counseling (AOC).
 AOC is completed online through WebAdvisor.
 Students may call the Counseling Center at (951) 222-8440 for an appointment or students may schedule an appointment online at www.rcc.edu on the Counseling webpage.
 If a student is unable to keep an appointment, we ask that the student call and cancel or reschedule 24 hours prior.
 Counseling hours vary by term.
-The Counseling Center is located in the Cesar Chavez building.
+The Counseling Center is located in the Dr. Charles A. Kane Student Services and Administration Building.